MarcialRosales/java-pcf-workshops/README.md

 5. Before we deploy our application to PCF we need to provision a mysql database.
-  `cf marketplace`  Check out what services are available `cf marketplace -s p-mysql `  Check out the service details like available plans `cf create-service ...`   Create a service instance `cf service ...`  Check out the service instance.
+  `cf marketplace`  Check out what services are available `cf marketplace -s p-mysql `  Check out the service details like available plans `cf create-service p-mysql pre-existing-plan flight-repository`   Create a service instance `cf service ...`  Check out the service instance.
 Is it ready to use?

 6. Push the application using the manifest.